MicrosoftDocs/EMDocs/microsoft-365-enterprise/sharepoint-file-access-policies.md

 ### Require a compliant or domain joined device
 (See baseline instructions)

-### Mobile application management conditional access for SharePoint online
+### App-based conditional access for SharePoint online
 (See baseline instructions)

 ## Additional configurations